Heinrich-XIAO/stno/JOURNAL.md

 Today, I'm backjournaling cuz i forgot to journal before. also, this is when i decided to reinforce the trend of my previous keyboards (they're all one handed), so i dont need a right half.

 Time spent: 30 minutes

+## June 23
+Today, I spent too much time making the case.
+I also learned that I could just use thicken on a surface in onshape, so I didn't have to painstakingly go through every point and move them slightly further away from the original point so that I can extrude the area in between.

+then I added heatset inserts.
+I couldn't find a model that was the size im actually gonna use, so I just went with the one I found first.
+I also wanted to use l7 m3s but apparently there aren't any models for that so I just went with an l6.

+Time spent: 9hr 28mins (I need to touch grass)